LibEMG/libemg/docs/source/documentation/introduction/intro_doc.md

 <h3 style="background-color:#FFA8AD;padding-left: 10px;"> Evaluation </h3>

 System evaluation is a crucial part of evaluating the performance of any EMG control system.
-The two evaluation techniques are **offline** and **online** evaluation. **This module provides programmers with a means to extract common offline evaluation metrics.** Online evaluation is application dependent, so this toolkit does not directly address this issue.
+The two evaluation techniques are **offline** and **online** evaluation. **This module provides programmers with a means to extract common offline evaluation metrics.** Online evaluation is application dependent, so this library does not directly address this issue.
 This module stands independently from the others and can be leveraged for any offline evluation tasks.

 # Contributing
-We invite all those interested in contributing to this toolkit to do so.
+We invite all those interested in contributing to this library to do so.
 Feel free to reach out to the authors if you have any questions.
 The repo is open-sourced and can be found [here](https://github.com/eeddy/unb_emg_toolbox).
 For any bugs, improvements, or suggestions please create an issue and we will review it as soon as possible.

 # Citing
-We ask that if you leverage this toolkit for any research related purposes please cite the following publication:
+We ask that if you leverage this library for any research related purposes please cite the following publication:
 ```
 Citation
 ```